• Skip to primary navigation

 • Bake at 350ºF for 30-35 minutes or until the rolls are golden brown and cooked through.

 • Remove from oven and turn out onto a cutting board.
-The goo that was on the bottom will now be on top.
+The pecans and sticky goo will now be on the top.

 Notes

-I use instant yeast which is more potent than active dry yeast and doesn’t need to be bloomed in water like active dry yeast does.
+Instant vs. Active Dry Yeast: I use instant yeast which is more potent than active dry yeast and doesn’t need to be bloomed in water first.
 If you’re using active dry, don’t worry, just put it in with your water for a few minutes instead of straight into the flour.
 If you forget which kind of yeast you have, it really won’t make too big of a difference in this recipe.

 Nutrition